The Committee consisted of the following Members:

 Hilary Brown: I would certainly suggest not making it so onerous as to documents.

 Hilary Brown: Aside from the cost of the appeal to the tribunal, which is over £100, the cost of appealing is not a cost that can just be measured in the cost of the application to the tribunal.
 There is often the cost of getting representation and having to obtain evidence to go before the various tribunals.
 There is the cost of certifying and obtaining documents.
-The withdrawal of legal aid often means that for people to be able to get before a tribunal with a robust bundle of evidence giving some sort of chance of demonstrating that the appeal should be granted, they must be able to find something in the region of £1,000 or £2,000—maybe £3,000.
+The withdrawal of legal aid often means that for people to be able to get before a tribunal with a robust bundle of evidence giving some sort of chance of demonstrating that the appeal should be granted in the appellant’s favour, they must be able to find something in the region of £1,000 or £2,000—maybe £3,000.
 That is just to get together a bundle of evidence to go before a tribunal with a remote chance of succeeding.
 All too often people just cannot afford that.
-The fact that we have to put bundles together in a way that proves the documents and evidence they rely on will stand up to independent and anxious scrutiny, and the denial of legal aid, prevent people from getting access to justice.
+The fact that we have to put bundles together in a way that proves the documents and evidence they rely on will stand up to independent and anxious scrutiny, and the denial of legal aid, prevents people from getting access to justice.

 Hilary Brown: There are high numbers of people who are quickly detained when they are initially detected by various means—people who have trafficking offences and who have been randomly stopped by police and immigration authorities.
 In the first instance, they are taken to police stations and not given access to appropriately qualified immigration advisers.
 They are denied access to any type of legal advice in a police station.
 Often, and unnecessarily, that sees individuals referred on to immigration removal centres, which clogs up immigration removal centres unnecessarily.
 They then have to make bail applications to the various immigration tribunals.
 Often people are then released on bail, only having identified for the first time that they have some kind of irregular immigration status.

-Detention is used far too often—and for over extended periods of time— unnecessarily.
+Detention is used far too often—and for over-extended periods of time— unnecessarily.
 If a similar type of system was offered to immigration detainees as to people who face criminal offences in police stations, such as a duty solicitor scheme or a duty representative scheme for immigration issues, I certainly think there would be far fewer immigration detentions.

 Martin Hoare: On fees, to make an application to stay in the United Kingdom for 30 months, one has to pay £1,033 at the moment.
 That may apply to people who have been working in the United Kingdom.
 If somebody had their leave to remain cancelled with no right of appeal, their option would be to make a new application.
 To do that, they would have to pay £1,033.
 If they did not have £1,033, they would face removal from the United Kingdom.